Raise your hand if you’re like me. (seriously, lift up your hand.)

 If you’re paying for airfare, you’re doing it wrong.
 One of the cheapest ways to travel is to learn to score free (or heavily discounted) flights.
 These tips will show you how:

-- Use this simple system to find the absolute lowest prices on flights.
+28. Use these expert tips for finding the absolute lowest prices on flights.

 Creatively Cut Down Transportation Costs